Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/binairo/README.md

 # Binairo (Puzzle Type #41)

+This is a dedicated solver for Binairo.
 Also known as Takuzu, Binero, Tohu-Wa-Vohu (Formless and Empty), Eins und Zwei (One and Two), Binary Puzzles, Binoxxo, Binox, Zernero, Tic-Tac-Logic, TicTacToe, or Sudoku Binary.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://www.puzzle-binairo.com)